Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Students with an Associate’s degree seeking a Bachelor’s degree

-Students with an Associate’s degree who are seeking a Bachelor’s degree have a wide variety of resources at their disposal.
+Students with an Associate’s degree who are seeking a Bachelor’s degree have roughly the same tools at their disposal as most undergraduate students.
 They are eligible for federal aid, including the Pell Grant and federal loans.
 Both the grant and the loans are obtained by completing the FAFSA, so make sure that you apply.

 Additionally, these students are eligible for most scholarships for current undergraduate students.
 Most of these scholarships require students to be accepted or enrolled in a Bachelor’s degree program.